sjyouuuuug/filterbenchmark/README.md

 # Filtered Approximate Nearest Neighbor Search: A Unified Benchmark and Systematic Experimental Study [Experiment, Analysis & Benchmark]

+***【Doing】We are continually cleaning our codebases and improving documentation.***

+Since the dataset is quite large, uploading the complete dataset takes a lot of time.
+However, once the dataset has been organized, we will make it directly available on Hugging Face.

 ## UNG-dev & Brute Force